strongbox/strongbox-docs/How-To-Implement-Your-Own-Repository-Format.md

 ## The `StorageProviderRegistry`

-All implementations of the `StorageProviderRegistry` need to be registered with the `StorageProviderRegistry`.
+All implementations of the `StorageProvider` need to be registered with the `StorageProviderRegistry`.
 This registry provides a way to list and resolve the available implementations.
 The `StorageProviderRegistry` is used by the following classes:
 * `ArtifactResolutionServiceImpl` - for resolving artifacts
 * `ArtifactManagementServiceImpl` - for managing artifacts